top of page

 I wanted more explicit spice.
 That’s it.

 The lack of explicit spice wasn’t a deal-breaker.
 Far from it.
-But readers used to longer, more graphic scenes should temper expectations.
+But readers used to longer, more graphic scenes should curb expectations.
 That said, the characters and world-building more than made up for it.

 Who Should Read This